Ansatz: Simple Definition, Examples, Comparison to Hypothesis

 Calculus Definitions >

 An Ansatz is a starting point or basic approach to a problem.
 In mathematics, it is a statement not based on any formal principle or theory.
-It’s a guess or approach (especially with reference to an unknown function) that you test; This educated guess leads to a verifiable result.
-If you can’t verify the result, you start over.
+It’s a guess or approach (especially with reference to an unknown function) that you test; it can also be an additional assumption or piece of information that you add, such as adding a prior in Bayesian statistics.

 “If you don’t like the answer, change the question” ~ (Martin, 2004)